prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

     prometheus: main
 ```

-After creating a `Service` with the above manifest, the web UI of Prometheus will be accessible by browsing to any of the worker nodes using `http://<node-ip>:30900/`.
+After creating a Service with the above manifest, the web UI of Prometheus will be accessible by browsing to any of the worker nodes using `http://<node-ip>:30900/`.

-Exposing the Alertmanager works in the same fashion, the only difference being, that the selector is `alertmanager: <alertmanager-name>`.
+Exposing the Alertmanager works in the same fashion, with the selector `alertmanager: <alertmanager-name>`.

 ```yaml
 apiVersion: monitoring.coreos.com/v1